mauriziofranco/hr-desk/README.md

 <h1>TARGET RELEASES</h1>
 <h2>0.4</h2>
+# Frontend QUESTION entity section: for now permetted list, insert and delete
+<h2>0.5</h2>
 # mail properties have to been moved into application.properties so user can change it
-# Frontend QUESTION entity section, for exposing crud operation.
 # JWT instead Basic Authentication
 # JDK 21 instead JDK 11
 # Upgrading SPRING BOOT to last available version